Street Art of Rt 66

 I had photographed an amazing piece of mural art in San Diego.
 It had been the first piece of building art that really caught my “eye.”
 At the time I began to realize that street art can have a very influential impact on the psyche of the community.
 Not only do they convey the history of the community, they also convey its culture.

 As my drive began to cruise the “mother road” I began to spot not only cultural artifacts of this road, but also the art painted on buildings that not only celebrated the history of the road, but also its quirkiness.
 The first building art I photographed along the trip was in the town of Barstow.

 In the late 1800s, the Barstow area became a mining center.
 The town of Dagget, five miles down the river founded in the 1860s was originally named Calico Junction.
-But was remained after Lieut.
+But was re-named after Lieut.
 Gov. Daggett when silver was found in 1882 in the Calico Mts.
 The famous 20 mule team hauled or from Daggett to Calico.
 Calico is now a tourist ghost town complete in the street gunfights, exploration of the silver mine, and an active pioneer cemetery.
 Without getting into more about this trip.
 This link will illustrate some of the street and building art seen between Barstow, CA and Gallup, NM.